Guys and Dolls: Act II

 The next evening, Adelaide performs her act ("Take Back Your Mink").
-Nathan doesn't show up for the elopement because he's still running the craps game.
-She soon realizes that Nathan has stood her up again ("Adelaide's Second Lament").
+Afterwards, Nicely and Sky inform her that Nathan once again will not be making an appearance.
+Adelaide and Sky argue about their respective relationships and their outlooks on life.
+He leaves, and she sadly reflects on Nathan standing her up again ("Adelaide's Second Lament").

-Sarah admits to Arvide, her grandfather and fellow mission worker, that she does love Sky, but she will not see him again.
-Arvide expresses his faith in Sky's inherent goodness and urges Sarah to follow her heart ("More I Cannot Wish You").
-Sky tells Sarah he intends to deliver the dozen genuine sinners for the revival.
-She doesn't believe him and walks off, but Arvide subtly encourages him.
+Back in the Mission, Sarah admits to Arvide and Martha that she does love Sky, but she will not see him again.
+Arvide, her grandfather and fellow mission worker, expresses his faith in Sky's inherent goodness and urges Sarah to follow her heart ("More I Cannot Wish You").
+Sky arrives and tells Sarah he intends to deliver the dozen genuine sinners for the revival, but she rebukes him and walks off.
+Arvide subtly encourages Sky, who leaves and finds Nicely.
+Nicely shows Sky to the craps game, which has now moved to the sewers to hide ("The Crapshooters' Dance").
+After playing for twenty-four hours, most of the gamblers are tired, but Big Jule, a gambler from Chicago, has lost a large sum of money and refuses to end the game until he earns it back.

-Nicely shows Sky to the craps game; now in the sewers ("The Crapshooters' Dance").
-Big Jule, a gambler, has lost a large sum of money and refuses to end the game until he earns it back.
 Sky arrives and fails to convince the crapshooters to come to the mission.
-He gives Nathan $1,000 and claims that he lost the bet to protect Sarah.
-Sky makes a last-minute bet to get the sinners; if he loses, everyone gets $1,000, but if he wins, they go to the mission ("Luck Be a Lady").
-He wins the bet.
-Nathan runs into Adelaide on his way there.
-She tries to get him to elope, but when he can't, she walks out on him.
-Nathan professes his love for her ("Sue Me"), then leaves.
+He gives Nathan $1,000 and claims that he lost the bet.
+After a comment made by one of the gamblers inspires him, Sky formulates a last-minute bet to get the sinners: if he loses, everyone gets $1,000, but if he wins, they visit to the mission one time.
+He wins the bet ("Luck Be a Lady").
+On the way to the Mission, Nathan runs into Adelaide.
+She tries to convince him to elope, but when he says he has to go to a prayer meeting, Adelaide becomes angry, believing Nathan is lying to her.
+Nathan finally professes his love for her ("Sue Me") and leaves.